GridBagLayout,

 void removeLayoutComponent(Component)

-methods remove
+Container methods remove and

-Layout managers override this method to clear an internal state they may have associated with the Component
+Layout managers override this method to clear an internal state they may have associated with the Component.

 Dimension preferredLayoutSize(Container)

-class's getPreferredSize
+Container class's getPreferredSize method,

 which is itself called under a variety of circumstances.